-Historical clothing, broad topic, huh?
+Historical clothing is a broad topic, huh?
 People have been wearing clothes since we shed that monkey fur.
 We've come a long way since the palm fronds of old.
 Although, sometimes it feels like we've come full circle when it comes to simplicity.
-Until the turn of the last century, clothing seemed to get more elaborate, but somewhere along the line our attitudes about pomp and flair changed.
-With a few exceptions (thank you, Alexander McQueen) clothing before the age of the machine was much more interesting than today's wardrobe.
+Until the turn of the last century, clothing seemed to get more elaborate, but somewhere along the line, our attitudes about pomp and flair changed.
+With a few exceptions (thank you, Alexander McQueen), clothing before the age of the machine was much more interesting than today's wardrobe.
 There's a reason we still love wearing Renaissance festival costumes.
 Those historical dresses embraced different lush materials, complicated pleating, and layers of lace.
 Even the somber colonial costumes had a sense of flair (in the most puritan sense).
 You don't see people walking around with buckles on their hats these days, do you?
 So, below is just a sampling of our very broad selection of historical costumes.
 We think it will give you some big ideas on how to engage with history in a new and fun way.

 Speaking of pleating and lace, the Victorians weren't afraid of overdoing it when it came to detail.
 Elaborate detail permeated their décor, their writing, and especially their clothing.
-A typical gown could contain four different kinds of lush fabric, endless varieties of pleating, and pounds of lace.
+A typical Victorian gown could contain four different kinds of lush fabric, endless varieties of pleating, and pounds of lace.
 If you're having trouble deciding on something to wear this year, imagine all the work that went into planning Victorian Halloween costumes !
 It must have been an all-year affair!
 Luckily for you, we’ve come up with some ideas for you and they’re already made.

 Sherlock Holmes Costume

 As much a beloved character now as he was in the Victorian era, Holmes’ genius for deducing the truth from minute details would come in handy in our modern era.
 He could figure out who ate the last piece of pizza that you had been saving for an after-work snack!
-His iconic overcoat and hat were needed for those drizzly foggy nights, tracking down clues on the London streets.
+His iconic overcoat and deerstalker hat were needed for those drizzly, foggy nights, tracking down clues on the London streets.
 His slick look beats a plastic poncho and is a great option for Halloween, a murder mystery party, or even an extra special book club get together.
 Just don’t forget to bring along his trusty pipe for those sullen moments of pondering.

 The key to becoming a proper Victorian socialite is keeping those hemlines long, those necklines high and lacy, and those sleeves puffed.
 This dame has the look down, although she could use a cameo necklace if she’s heading to a formal affair.
 Wear this costume to an 1800s-themed high tea, Western reenactment, or a Victorian fair.
 Anyone would be lucky to have tea in your drawing room, they just might learn a thing or two about propriety!